jolars/normreg/paper/rebuttal.md

 >    theoretical side that makes the paper more interesting.
 However, this is
 >    not the case here.

-We would like to make the argument that there is in fact a technical challenge in the present theoretical analysis.
+Again, we would like to direct the reader to the general response regarding orthogonality as well as the references we have provided there, where similar assumptions are made.

 > ## Other comments or suggestions
 >